 Yes!
 Because an app is basically a component of interaction methods which is a process that runs on your phone connecting to a remote server that is useful either to store data or process it.
 However, the code on which the software runs cannot be patented as it already comes under the category of law covered by copyrights.

-A mobile app comes in the category of “methods” or “process” which can definitely be patented along with other things like machines, composition of matter, articles etc.
+A mobile app comes in the category of “methods” or “process” which can definitely be patented along with other things like machines, the composition of matter, articles, etc.

 Before proceeding any further, you should first know whether your idea or app is patentable or not.
 It should not be a clone of Uber you are coming up with.
 Well, it was just an example!
 What we are meaning to say here is that a product can only be patented if it does not exist in the market already.